ShaneKosieradzki/ShaneKosieradzki.github.io/projects/fmu.md

 This motivates the need for the test-bed procedure outlined in the following section.

 ## Test Bed
-The entire project's created with a *mix-and-match* design philosophy, that is try to allow for as much freedom of in choice of: cipher, simulation system, security parameters, etc.
+The entire project was created around a *mix-and-match* design philosophy, that is try to allow for as much freedom in the choice of: cipher, simulation system, security parameters, etc.

 The project was centered around keeping the choice of cipher and security parameters completely disjoint from the system to be simulated.
 This way a designer may work with whatever homomorphic cipher they like, the idea being that you may have to select different ciphers to get best performance depending on the control problem they are solving.